xta/Foursquare_Mapped/Readme.md

 # Foursquare Mapped

 Rails 4.2 + PostgreSQL sample app for getting all your Foursquare check ins.

-Note: this app is only intended for local usage & NOT production env.
+***Warning: this app is not secure and NOT for production usage.
+Use at your own risk.***

 ## Setup Locally